Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/campaignbehaviorbase.md

 Perhaps you might increase this number every time the player raids a village, which will now persist between saves, and if they do it enough maybe give them something, like some gold or extra Roguery experience, or whatever you want.

 The syntax is very simple, the first argument is a string identifier for what you are storing.
-This probably only needs to be unique within a given `Behavior` class, so you don't have to worry about having the same name as in someone else's `Behavior`.
+This only needs to be unique within a given `Behavior` class, so you don't have to worry about having the same name as in someone else's `Behavior`.
 The second argument is a reference to the variable itself to save or load.
 You don't need to worry about which is happening, the game will handle it.
 If the player loads a save, it will write it to that variable, and if they save their game, it will read from it and into the save.

 ## Registering Campaign Behaviors:
 Within your [MBSubModuleBase](../mountandblade/mbsubmodulebase.md) class, you can utilise the `OnGameStart` Method to add the behavoir to a campaign.
 An example is given below: